aditya-singh-2002/blackjack/README.md

 # Blackjack

-Blackjack is a **free, simplified replica** of the real-life casino banking game.
+Blackjack is a **free, simplified replica** of the real-life casino banking game

-This version of Blackjack allows you to play games repeatedly without the risk of betting real money.
+This version of Blackjack allows you to play games repeatedly without the risk of betting real money

 **Screenshot**
 ![game](/blackjack.png)